East Lafayette Advisory Committee

 Latest Updates – ELAC

 The fourth ELAC meeting was held on Monday, December 10th.
 Here is the agenda for the meeting, which included a re-cap of the recent “pre-application” meeting with City of Lafayette staff, a discussion around density, and a detailed look at the sketch plan process and timeline for the planned neighborhood of affordable workforce homes.
-Here is the presentation that was given.
-Minutes from the meeting will be posted soon.
+Here is the presentation that was given, and here are the density comparables that were shared with the committee.
+Minutes from the meeting will be posted once approved by ELAC members.

 The second meeting of the East Lafayette Advisory Committee (ELAC) was held on Monday, September 17th, in the Community Room at Aspinwall @ Josephine Commons, 771 Excelsior Place in Lafayette.
 Here is the agenda and here are the minutes from that meeting.
 In this meeting, ELAC members reviewed the outcomes from the Design Workshop Open House and provided additional feedback for consideration for the planning of the site.
 Most of the discussion was on the Design Workshop Open House planning outcomes that will guide the planning moving forward.